rhulse/simple-rails-decorator/README.md

 # Simple Rails Decorator

-This code is an extraction of the simpe decorator I use in the Rails app that powers radionz.co.nz
+This code is an extraction of the simple decorator I use in the Rails app that powers radionz.co.nz

 The aim was to be as thin and performant as possible.